FrostyX/frostyx.github.io/_posts/2026-07-07-fedora-package-review-process-reimagined.md

 This is an obvious one, we talked about the same idea with [Zbigniew Jędrzejewski-Szmek][zbyszek] at [Flock to Fedora 2025][flock-2025].
-It is a necessary prerequisite for any potential improvements.
+It is a necessary prerequisite for any potential improvements, which will allow us to have a workflow that contributors are familiar with, inline code comments, CI/CD, and other things that are not possible in Bugzilla.

 Proposing new packages through PRs would be trivial to implement if we had all Fedora packages in a monorepo.
 Which we don't, and we probably don't want to have.
+And even if we wanted to have, it would require massive changes throughout the ecosystem.

 As a workaround, we discussed having an intermediate repository on the [forge.fedoraproject.org][forge] into which we would only propose new